| |

 Your doctor will also assess if they are developmentally appropriate.

-Some of the reason why aggressive behaviors may be present can be:
+Some of the reasons why aggressive behaviors may be present can be:

 • Learning disabilities